 The system maintains the communication log and presents all location details in a structured way.
 It also supports different types of notifications, including email alerts, reminders, and warnings.

 To facilitate data exchange and maintenance, Itransition’s team implemented the following features:

-To ensure data interoperability, Itransition set up regular data synchronization directly between the central defibrillator database and the local ambulance services’ Computer-aided dispatch (CAD) systems.
+To ensure interoperability in healthcare for clinical data, Itransition set up regular data synchronization directly between the central defibrillator database and the local ambulance services’ Computer-aided dispatch (CAD) systems.
 The synced data is accessible to ambulance service dispatchers via the interactive map that localizes every OHCA and the nearest available defibrillator in real time.